CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 The following requirements MUST be implemented as a priority:

-#### SYS.4.1.A1 Creation of a basic concept for the use of printers, copiers and multifunction devices [Head IT]
+#### SYS.4.1.A1 Creation of a basic concept for the use of printers, copiers and multifunctional devices [Head IT]
 Before procuring printers, copiers and multifunction devices, the people responsible MUST develop a basic concept for safe use.
 It must be governed by where the equipment may be installed, who may access it and how it should be protected from attack.

 #### SYS.4.1.A2 Suitable installation of printers, copiers and multifunction devices

-Printers, copiers, and multifunction devices SHOULD BE set up so that only authorized users have access to them.
+Printers, copiers and multifunction devices SHOULD BE set up so that only authorized users have access to them.
 At a minimum, they SHOULD NOT be placed in areas where there are often outside parties, not near meeting, event or training rooms.
 In addition, users should be made aware that no confidential documents should be left on the devices.

 #### SYS.4.1.A3 Regular update